Extremious/gcvideo-Xtra/Firmware/README.md

 ### OSD Settings ###

-The OSD settings menu has an option to disable the mode popup that shows for five secends whenever the console changes its output resolution as well as two settings "X Position" and "Y Position" to change the popup location.
+The OSD settings menu has an option to disable the mode popup that shows whenever the console changes its output resolution as well as three settings "X Position", "Y Position" to change the popup location and "Time" to set how many seconds will be displayed on screen.

 ![OSD Settings menu](doc/osd.png)

+The duration of holding the button combination for activating the OSD is determined by the "Hold Time" option, adjusted by one third of a second.

 The "BG Transparency" determines how much the console's image shines through the OSD and has a range from 0 to 255.
 At 0, the console's image is not